cnnrbrn/feu-js-frameworks/module-3/lesson-2.md

 }
 ```

-Change the values of the of the values you pass in as the props in `App.js` and you will see the browser update the new values displayed.
+Change the values you pass in in `App.js` and you will see the browser update the new values displayed.

 ### destructuring props